SineMah/gate-guardian/README.md

 ## Requirements

 This package proofs an instance of Zitadel User authorizations with JWT.
+Make sure you configure Zitadel JWTs as access tokens and pass roles.
 It needs to track different authorization mechanics:
 - Zitadel (PKCE)
 - Custom Guards